Last Updated on January 5, 2022 by Admin

 Have the recruiter in the back of your mind when optimizing your resume for the ATS.

-Once you focus on optimizing your resume the ATS scan, it’s easy to forget you’re doing all this so that a human will have a chance to read it.
+Once you focus on optimizing your resume, the ATS scan, it’s easy to forget you’re doing all this so that a human will have a chance to read it.
 Make sure your resume profile and all the other sections read well and impress the recruiter with the achievements you put on your resume.

 Don’t Try to Trick the ATS

 ATSs have brought up a whole new host of problems with applicants “trying to cheat the system,” Owens says.
-You might have come across advice about how to tweak your resume to fool an applicant tracking system—by pasting keywords in white, pasting the entire job description in white, repeating the keywords as many times as possible, or adding a section labeled “keywords” where you stick various words from the job description.
+You might have come across advice about how to tweak your resume to fool an applicant tracking system—by pasting keywords in white, pasting the full job description in white, repeating the keywords as many times as possible, or adding a section labeled “keywords” where you stick various words from the job description.